Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.
+- The Yankees will hand the ball to Clarke Schmidt (2-6) for his 14th start of the season.

-- In 11 starts this season, he's earned a quality start in three of them.
+- He has earned a quality start two times in 13 starts this season.

-- German will look to finish five or more innings for the third start in a row.
+- Schmidt has four starts in a row of five innings or more.

-- He has one appearance this season with zero earned runs allowed out of his 11 chances this season.
+- He has three appearances with no earned runs allowed in 13 chances this season.

 |Opponent